Feature Photo: Ralf Liebhold / Shutterstock.com

-Our 50 Best Rock Artist’s Original Greatest Hits Vinyl Albums list is just that, no CDs, no deluxe box sets or any sort of compilation packages that came out during the CD era.
-This one goes back to the old days of vinyl records, cassette tapes and 8 tracks.
-Even by limiting the list to the pre-CD era, just picking around 50 is an extremely difficult task.
-Greatest hits packages have always been extremely successful from a marketing standpoint and have often become the biggest selling album of many artists catalogs.
+Our 52 Best Rock Artist’s Original Greatest Hits Vinyl Albums list is just that, no CDs, no deluxe box sets or any compilation packages that came out during the CD era.
+This one goes back to the old days of vinyl records, cassette tapes, and 8 tracks.
+Even by limiting the list to the pre-CD era, just picking around 52 is a challenging task.
+Greatest hits packages have always been highly successful from a marketing standpoint and have often become the biggest-selling albums of many artists’ catalogs.

 In the 1960s and 70s there were two types of music fans.
-There were those who would often buy every album released by their favorite artists and those who just brought the greatest hits albums.
-Usually, the loyal music fan would buy everything but the greatest hits album because they already owned all the music.
+Some would often buy every album released by their favorite artists and those who just brought the most significant hits albums.
+Usually, loyal music fans purchase everything but the greatest hits album because they already own all the music.
 Eventually, record labels got a little hip to that fact and began releasing greatest hits albums with an unreleased track or two.
 That concept would greatly take hold in the CD era.
-However, in the vinyl era space was limited on the records.
+However, in the vinyl era, space was limited in the records.
 So, record companies were faced with the decision to place an unreleased track at the expense of a popular song or just keep it to all the hits.
-Depending on the band, most record companies just stuck to the hits because in the end they knew it was the mass public buying the greatest hits albums instead of the die-hards.
+Depending on the band, most record companies just stuck to the hits because, in the end, they knew it was the mass public buying the greatest hits albums instead of the die-hards.

 Rock Artist’s Greatest Hits albums were created for the fans that usually just brought the 45 singles.
-The fans that liked the band, but weren’t big record collectors.
+The fans that liked the band but weren’t big record collectors.
 The fans who would say “why should I buy the album if I only like one song?”
 Greatest Hits packages were also great gifts.
-Ever notice that the majority of Greatest Hits albums were, and still are usually released in the fall for the holiday season?
+Ever notice that most Greatest Hits albums were, and still are usually released in the fall for the holiday season?

-Greatest hits albums also had a certain flow to them led by the track lineup.
-We would get used to hearing an order of songs in a particular way from repeated listens to an artist’s greatest hits record.
-Remember, in the old days we listened to albums a side at a time usually straight though.
-After hearing a certain flow of songs from a greatest hits record, it could be odd sometimes to hear them being followed up by different songs on the original studio albums.
-In the end it all depended on what came first in your record collection, the greatest hits album or the studio album.
+Greatest hits albums also had a specific flow to them led by the track lineup.
+We would get used to hearing an order of songs in a particular way, from repeated listens to an artist’s greatest hits record.
+Remember, in the old days, we listened to albums a side at a time, usually straight through.
+After hearing a certain flow of songs from a greatest hits record, it could be odd sometimes to listen to them being followed up by different songs on the original studio albums.
+Ultimately, it all depended on what came first in your record collection: the greatest hits or the studio album.

-Our 50 Best Rock Artist’s Original Greatest Hits Vinyl Albums list was determined by multiple factors.
-We are using the word best in the title so we need to define why we think they are the best.
+Our 50 Best Rock Artists Original Greatest Hits Vinyl Albums list was determined by multiple factors.
+We are using the word best in the title, so we need to define why we think they are the best.
 First and foremost the impact the artist’s music ‘had on popular culture was the first deciding factor.
 The second was the song selections placed on the greatest hits package.
-The third was the albums popularity.
-Most of these albums are just starlight ahead greatest hits LPs with just a few tilted towards unreleased songs or small variations.
+The third was the popularity of the album.
+Most of these albums are just starlight ahead greatest hits LPs, with just a few tilted towards unreleased songs or slight variations.
 We could have done a top 500 list, but hey we have deadlines in this business.

 # 52 – The Best of The Band – The Band